monerodocs/md/docs/technical-specs.md

 ## Max supply

 * ~18.132 million XMR + 0.6 XMR per 2 minutes
-* technically infinite but practicaly deflationary if accounted for lost coins
+* technically infinite but practically deflationary if accounted for lost coins

 ## Divisibility

 * Monero is divisible up to 12 digits
 * The smallest unit is called piconero and equals 1e-12 XMR, or 0.000000000001 XMR

 ## Sender privacy